Bringing Japanese talent to the world! Nissan Art Award 2020 Grand Prix decided!

 * Ei Wada << Stateless Electromagnetic Orchestra: BC >> 2019

-The "Electromagnetic Musical Instrument Guide" is sent to five unfamiliar people living in different places, and the appearance of trying to perform by assembling a CRT TV, electric fan, radio cassette player, etc. as musical instruments is exhibited as a video.
+An "electromagnetic musical instrument guide" is sent to five unfamiliar people living in different places, and a video showing a CRT TV, a fan, a radio cassette player, etc. assembled as musical instruments and challenging the performance is exhibited.
 While twisting his head, "Is this an instrument?", Everyone seems to have fun.